byui-cse/cse450-course/source/module-06/discussion.md

 	<h5>Johnny, Data Science Intern</h5>
 	<blockquote><p>I'm wondering what your views are on using a teacher forcing strategy compared to a curriculum learning strategy?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. Teacher Forcing would be our best bet in this situation.
-2. We would recommend Curriculum Learning here.
-3. Either one should work just as well.
-4. We're going to implement a custom strategy.

 #### Model Evaluation